-Prosecco is easily Italy’s most popular sparking wine.
+Prosecco is easily Italy’s most popular sparkling wine.
 Light, refreshingly effervescent and inexpensive, it is an integral part of most luncheons, weddings, birthday parties and other celebrations throughout Italy.
 It is also a popular before-dinner drink (aperitivo), not only in the Veneto region in northeastern Italy - which is Prosecco’s traditional home - but throughout the length and width of the country.
 While delicious on its own, Prosecco can also be combined with white peach nectar to make a Bellini, Venice’s most famous cocktail, or mixed with lemon sorbet to create a frothy, sweet after-dinner drink called a Sgroppino.

 All Prosecco wines are made primarily or exclusively from the Prosecco grape (now officially known as Glera - but more on this later) which must account for at least 85 percent of the final blend.
 The remaining 15 percent can consist of other locally grown white varietals.